Jonathan Casson, Chair

 Vanessa has worked across government and the private arts sector; most recently managing Anna Schwartz Gallery in Sydney, one of the premier commercial galleries in Australia.
 Before this she worked at the Australia Council with roles in arts administration, applicant relations and grants management.
 Working with the then Visual Arts Board to facilitate grants she worked closely with key organisations both here and internationally to present Australian artists’ work.
 Vanessa has a strong understanding of the visual and experimental arts and holds a Visual Arts and Sociology (hons) degree from the University of Wollongong.

-Emmaly has a long-term love affair with the arts and has spent years in theatres, galleries and arts offices across Queensland and New South Wales.
-She is currently a Board Member for Crack Festival in Newcastle and previous roles have included Metro Arts (Brisbane), Winston Churchill Memorial Trust (Brisbane), 2high Festival (Brisbane), Short+Sweet Festival (Brisbane and Gold Coast), Anywhere Theatre Festival (Brisbane) and La Luna Youth Arts (Townsville).
+Emmaly is an arts marketing manager who has spent years in performance spaces, galleries and arts offices across Queensland and New South Wales.
+Now living and working on Gadigal land, she is currently a Board Member of Crack Festival (Newcastle), delivers marketing content for Marrugeku (Sydney) and previous roles have included Metro Arts (Brisbane), Winston Churchill Memorial Trust (Brisbane), 2high Festival (Brisbane), Short+Sweet Festival (Brisbane and Gold Coast), Anywhere Theatre Festival (Brisbane) and La Luna Youth Arts (Townsville).
 With a Bachelor of Arts in Applied Theatre, Emmaly has worked in a variety of roles including marketing, publicity, event management, programming, production management and administration.

 Rhanda joined Performance Space in 2008 as Finance Officer, beginning her involvement with the arts community.
 She can now be found in arts offices across the city including Moogahlin Performing Arts, Force Majeure, Branch Nebula and Erth.
 Prior to this she had worked in the private sector in accounting and taxation for over ten years and continues to do so.
 Rhanda graduated with a business degree from the University of Technology, with a major in Accounting and sub-major in Small Business.
 She is also a Certified Practicing Accountant.